js-bone21/jekyll-uno/_posts/2018-02-21-my-twowheel-obsession-pt3.md

 That said, road trips are fun, but road trips on motorcycle are absolutely the best way to see this wonderfully beautiful country of ours.
 I cannot be convinced otherwise.
 If anyone reading this wants to take a road trip of any kind, do not hesitate for a single second to call me (it's absolutely urgent, so don't text!).

-### August 2017: The Revelation - Rejuvenation, Reflection, and then, Revelation
+### August 2017: The Revelation
 >“The word priority came into the English language in the 1400s.
 It was singular.
 It meant the very first or prior thing.
 It stayed singular for the next five hundred years.”
 -Greg McKeown,
-  Essentialism: The Disciplined Pursuit of Less
+  _Essentialism: The Disciplined Pursuit of Less_

-A priority is simply the single most important thing and _Essentialism_ is all about finding that priority in different arenas - your personal life, professional life, daily schedule/routine/habits, etc.
+A priority is simply the single most important thing and _[Essentialism][3]_ is all about finding that priority in different arenas - your personal life, professional life, daily schedule/routine/habits, etc.

 > I'm not merely part of this experience, but every fiber of my being ***IS*** this experience.